glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ## Glows.ai Auto Deploy Use Case

-Typically, using GPUs for service deployment requires us to manually create instances, and once the usage is complete, we must manually release the instances.
-This model can be cumbersome when GPU services are needed intermittently.
+Typically, deploying GPU-based services requires manually creating instances before use and releasing them afterward.
+This process becomes inefficient and inconvenient when GPU workloads are intermittent or request-driven.

-Glows.ai provides the **Auto Deploy** service, which, after configuration, will generate a fixed service link.
-When a request is sent to this link, Glows.ai will automatically create an instance according to the configuration, process the request, and return the result.
-If there are no new requests sent to the link for a continuous period of **n** minutes, Glows.ai will automatically release the instance.
+Glows.ai solves this problem with **Auto Deploy** —— a service that automatically manages GPU instances on demand.
+Once configured, Auto Deploy provides you with a fixed service endpoint.
+When a request is sent to this endpoint, Glows.ai automatically creates an instance based on your configuration, executes the request, and returns the result.
+If the endpoint remains idle for a continuous period of **n** minutes, Glows.ai will automatically release the instance.

-Let’s go through how to use this feature in detail.
-In this case, we will use the **BreezyVoice WebUI** image as an example to demonstrate how to use **Auto Deploy**.
+In the following example, we’ll demonstrate how to use **Auto Deploy** with the **BreezyVoice WebUI** image.

 Currently, you can customize the **Instance Idle Retention Period** and the **Maximum Number of Instances**.

-- **Instance Idle Retention Period**: The time after which an instance is automatically released if no requests are received.
+- **Instance Idle Retention Period**: The duration an instance will remain active without receiving new requests before being automatically released.
-- **Maximum Number of Instances**: The maximum number of instances that can be started under a single Auto Deploy.
+- **Maximum Number of Instances**: The maximum number of instances that can be launched under a single Auto Deploy.

-For scenarios compatible with previous handling logic, **Random** and **Round Robin** modes are also supported (for details on usage, see the [Advanced Usage](../c/69257edf-67c8-8327-8213-f905bf4d7d68#高級用法) section).
+For scenarios compatible with previous logic, **Random** and **Round Robin** modes are also supported (for details on usage, see the [Advanced Usage](../c/69257edf-67c8-8327-8213-f905bf4d7d68#高級用法) section).

 ## Basic Usage

 ### Configuring **Auto Deploy**

-We enter the Auto Deploy interface and click the "New Deploy" button in the top right corner to create a new configuration.
+We enter the Auto Deploy interface and click the `New Deploy` in the top right corner to create a new configuration.

 ![image-20250527162345042](../docs-images/p17auto-deploy/01.png)